liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 #### Default User Associations

-Once you have the basic details of your site saved, you can begin assigning your users to roles and teams. *Default User Associations* lets you configure site roles and teams that newly assigned site members will have by default.
-If you'd like to learn more about creating roles and/or teams, visit the [Roles and Permissions](/discover/portal/-/knowledge_base/6-2/roles-and-permissions) and
+Once you have the basic details of your site saved, you can begin assigning your users to roles and teams. *Default User Associations*, the leading option when opening the Advanced tab, lets you configure site roles and teams that newly assigned site members will have by default.
+If you'd like to learn more about creating roles and/or teams, visit the
+[Roles and Permissions](/discover/portal/-/knowledge_base/6-2/roles-and-permissions)
+and
 [Creating Teams for Advanced Site Membership Management](/discover/portal/-/knowledge_base/6-2/creating-teams-for-advanced-site-membership-management)